UniversalDependencies/UD_Czech-PDTC/README.md

 # Summary

-The Czech-PDT UD treebank is based on the Prague Dependency Treebank – Consolidated 1.0 (PDT-C), created at the Charles University in Prague.
+The Czech-PDT UD treebank is based on the Prague Dependency Treebank – Consolidated (PDT-C) 2.0, created at the Charles University in Prague.

 # Introduction